How to Manage Emotions in Your Home

 We also want to come alongside you as you grow and learn more about our emotions and how they impact our relationships in our homes!

-My co-author and licensed counselor, Michelle Nietert, has written this FREE RESOURCE to help you and your family managing the emotions in your home this summer!
+My co-author and licensed counselor, Michelle Nietert, has written this FREE RESOURCE to help you and your family manage the emotions in your home this summer!

 Sign up for your free copy of How to Manage Emotions in Your Home